IMAGINARY/imaginary-web/sites/all/modules/mailchimp/README.txt

 Submodules
 --------------------------------------------------------------------------------

-  * mailchimp_signup: Create anonymous signup forms for your Mailchimp Lists, and display them as blocks or as standalone pages.
+  * mailchimp_signup: Create anonymous signup forms for your Mailchimp Lists/Audiences, and display them as blocks or as standalone pages.
 Provide multiple-list subscription from a single form, include merge variables as desired, and optionally include Interest Group selection.